top of page

 But what makes Wright especially resonate with Kikori isn’t only her leadership resume, it’s her belief in what we sometimes forget: that good leadership isn’t only forged in challenge, but is sustained by restoration.
 Her signature 4 R’s - Relate · Relax · Restore · Renew - offer a framework that honors balance, mental health, and the humanity behind every educator, student, and leader.

-🧘 Why Mindfulness Matters for Student Leaders
+🧘 Why Mindfulness Matters for District Leaders

-We asked students to slow down, turn inward, and notice.
+We asked attendees to slow down, turn inward, and notice.
 Through guided mindfulness exercises rooted in breath, body awareness, and observation, attendees learned to pause, reflect on their inner world, and connect with what matters.

 🌿 Relax.
 Rest.
 Renew.
 The Natural World as Teacher

-Kikori co-founder Haley Burns led a powerful workshop centered on the theme of “Relax.”
+Kikori co-founder, Haley Burns, led a powerful workshop centered on the theme of “Relax.”
 Drawing inspiration from nature - slow-growing cactuses, patient turtles, desert blooms that flourish only after rest and rain - attendees explored what it means to slow down in order to grow.

 Attendees were invited to reflect:

-How can I nurture myself as a leader?
+• How can I nurture myself as a leader?

-How can I support growth in my team or community?
+• How can I support growth in my team or community?

-What small daily actions cultivate big impact over time?
+• What small daily actions cultivate big impact over time?

 This simple act of caring for a plant became a metaphor for self-care, leadership, and long-term balance.